lopierra/r4ds_study_group/r4ds_week44.md

     ## [1] "No answer"     "Never married" "Separated"     "Divorced"
     ## [5] "Widowed"       "Married"

-Here’s what the first 10 rows of the factor variable `race` looks like to R:
+Here’s what the first 10 rows of the factor variable `marital` looks like to R:

 ``` r
 unclass(gss_cat$marital) %>%